AyuSharma176/Bridgelab_3D_Frontend/README.md

 ## 🧩 Technologies Used
 - **HTML5** – for structure
 - **CSS3** – for styling and layout (Flexbox + Media Queries)
-- **JavaScript** – for calculator logic and interactivity

 ---

 ## 🛠️ How It Works
 1. The calculator layout is designed using **Flexbox** to align buttons and the display neatly.
-2. Each button is styled with CSS for consistent sizing and hover effects.
-3. JavaScript captures button clicks and performs the required calculations in real-time.
+2. JavaScript captures button clicks and performs the required calculations in real-time.
-4. The result is displayed dynamically on the calculator screen.
+3. The result is displayed dynamically on the calculator screen.
-5. The interface is now **responsive**, adapting automatically to various screen sizes.
+4. The interface is now **responsive**, adapting automatically to various screen sizes.

 ---